-Conservatives tend to focus their complaints on the federal income tax because nearly every other type of tax, especially on the state and local levels, is regressive.
+Except for the federal income tax, nearly every other type of tax, especially on the state and local levels, is regressive.
+So nearly every tax could be adjusted to make it fairer to middle class and working families.
 States with income taxes should make their brackets more progressive and add a surtax on extra-high incomes.
-States should raise inheritance taxes on the very richest estates.
-At the same time, there are a few “sin” taxes which could be raised not for the revenue but to discourage dangerous behaviors—like smoking, drinking and gambling—and the extra monies could be used to treat people who are addicted to nicotine, alcohol and gambling.
+States should also raise inheritance taxes on the very richest estates.

 Just as some high-income individuals and businesses are paying too little in taxes, there are some low-income people who are paying too much.
 States should raise the Earned Income Tax Credit and the dependent care tax credit.
 States and localities should ensure that there is a property tax circuit breaker and a tax deferral system that prevents low-and moderate-income Americans from losing their homes.

 Americans believe that large corporations are not paying their fair share of taxes, and they’re right.
-The situation in Illinois is a typical example: two-thirds of corporations pay no state income tax at all, only eight percent of state revenue comes from corporate income taxes, and the corporate share of taxes has been declining over the years.
 The first step to fix our broken system is transparency.
 We don’t know enough details about how corporations manage to evade taxes.
 We need public disclosure.
 To be specific, all publicly traded companies should disclose a summary of the amount they pay in state income taxes, including their tax rate and basis (income, credits and deductions).
 It is true that we don’t and shouldn’t require such disclosure of individuals, but corporations are not people.
-Corporations are legal structures, created by state law, and they do not need or deserve the privacy rights of individuals.
+Corporations are legal structures, created by state law, and they do not need or deserve the exact same privacy rights as individuals.